 Castellano's early exposure to the underworld led to more frequent and more serious crimes.
 He spent three months in federal prison in 1934 after being arrested for armed robbery, never revealing the names of two friends who were also involved.
 His unwillingness to work with the police earned him street credibility among thugs in the neighborhood.

-In 1985, the government enlisted the aid of Castellano's maid and lover, Gloria Olarte, to place a wire tap in his kitchen.
-The bug recorded 600 hours of evidence detailing Gambino crime family business, and he was arrested on March 30, 1984.
+In 1983, while Castellano and his maid and lover, Gloria Olarte, were out of town, and his home left virtually unguarded, the government broke the code to his security alarm, drugged his guard dogs and placed a wire tap in his kitchen.
+The bug recorded 600 hours of evidence detailing Gambino crime family business.
+Castellano was arrested on March 30, 1984.
 Charged with sanctioning the murder of 24 people, he was released on a $2 million bond.
 A year later, he was arrested along with several other crime family bosses in what became known as the Commission Case, an investigation into mob control over the New York City construction business.

-In 1985, Neil Dellacroce, a beloved leader in the Gambino family who had been protecting Castellano from growing mutiny among his men, died.
+In 1985, Neil Dellacroce died.
+He was a beloved leader in the Gambino family who had been protecting Castellano from growing mutiny among his men.
 When Castellano failed to attend Dellacroce's wake, it was the last straw.
 Rival John Gotti took advantage of Castellano's weakening hold on the family, convincing the majority to change allegiance.
 On December 16, 1985 Paul Castellano was gunned down outside Sparks Steak House in Manhattan.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!